3 min read

 Can the Controller Integrate with a Programmable Logic Controller (PLC)?

-How Do I Know What FMI Pump to Choose to Integrate?
+How Do I Know What Fluid Metering Pump to Choose to Integrate?

 • What's the target flow range?